ttmarek/rangle-blogs/analytics/README.md

 # Analytics in the Age of JavaScript

+Pitch:
+Implementing analytics in SPAs is hard, Redux and global state makes it easier.

 Notes:
  - traditional sites, every change is a page load
  - most analytics services are build for traditional sites